JerryWiltz/nP/README.md

 # nP
-nPort a Microwave Circuit Analysis Program
+nP is short for nPort, a Microwave Circuit Analysis Program